Taking us to Other Places

 Quantum Computing: An Applied Approach (Springer) 2019

-Hidary, who studied philosophy and neuroscience at Columbia University, is now busy working on how AI and physics can make Google the number one in the world.
+Hidary, who studied philosophy and neuroscience at Columbia University, is now focused on the nexus of quantum technologies and AI at Google.
 With a business career stretching back twenty-five years, he’s well placed to discuss all things futuristic.
+Additionally, he has given more than 30 lectures on quantum computing at universities such as Oxford, Cambridge, Imperial College London, Bristol, MIT, and Stanford.

-Like in the other books, the preface and contents are presented clearly, as well as the main thesis, too.
+Like in the other books, the preface and contents are presented clearly, as well as the main thesis.

 The three head chapters are divided as such: (I) Foundations (II) Hardware & Applications (III) Toolkit.

 Sub-sections to these include ‘binary and ternary operators’, ‘the Bloch sphere’, ‘quantum walks’, ‘tensor networks’, ‘the dot product’, and ‘basic set theory’ are all well explained.
 Like the other books in the space, it is maths heavy but focuses on how QC can be applied in today’s commercial world, which may attract readers with a business bent.
 This should have been expected from someone with as much sagacious entrepreneurship as Hidary.
-The book, then, makes a good accompaniment to the other publications on the market, with the proviso the author’s area of expertise is not in qubits but in neurons and commerce.
+The book, then, makes a good accompaniment to the other publications on the market.

 For STEM freshman with an enthusiasm for the coming tide of QC, this is essential reading.
-For the senior at college majoring in quantum physics with an internship at IBM or Honeywell next summer, forget about it.
-Why?
-There are better books available to purchase.
+For the senior at college majoring in quantum physics with an internship at IBM or Honeywell next summer, a great choice, too.

 Quantum Computing since Democritus (Cambridge University Press) 2013